dmlc/mxnet-model-gallery/imagenet-1k-squeezenet.md

 - ```squeezenet_v1.0-symbol.json```: symbolic network
 - ```squeezenet_v1.0-0000.params```: network parameter

 This model is a pretrained model on ILSVRC2012[1] dataset.
 It is able to achieve 55.4% Top-1 Accuracy and 78.8% Top-5 accuracy on ILSVRC2012-Validation Set.
+This model is famous for its small size(only 4.8M).

 ##### Reference: